Italian "supercar" designers turn the page

 DESIGN DNA

-For manufacturers wanting to make an electric car that offers 500 horsepower and zero to 100 kilometers per hour in four seconds, the Cambiano can do the trick.
+For manufacturers wanting to make an electric car that offers 500 horsepower and zero to 100 kilometres per hour in four seconds, the Cambiano can do the trick.

 Unusually, the high tech car's floors and door panels are made out of old, pockmarked wood recovered from recycled pilings that used to sit underwater beneath the lagoon of Venice.